tesseract-ocr/tessdoc/Data-Files.md

 In Tesseract 3.0x Arabic and Hindi use the Cube OCR engine.
 You need to download the cube files and move them to the same folder where the <ara/hin>.traineddata file is located.

+In Tesseract 4.0 the Cube OCR engine was removed from the codebase, so if you are using 4.0 or a newer version these files are not needed.

 Hindi:
 [hin.cube.bigrams](https://github.com/tesseract-ocr/tessdata/raw/3.04.00/hin.cube.bigrams),
 [hin.cube.fold](https://github.com/tesseract-ocr/tessdata/raw/3.04.00/hin.cube.fold),